elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/syncing_score_data.md

 In our `initPhxSocket` function, we use the default websocket server for Phoenix, which is `"ws://localhost:4000/socket/websocket"`.
-And then we pipe the results to `Phoenix.Socket.withDebug` so we can take a look at the Phoenix server logs once we get things up and running and we'll be able to inspect the data being passed.
+And then we pipe the results to `Phoenix.Socket.withDebug` so we can take a look at the DevTools Console once we get things up and running and we'll be able to inspect the data being passed around.

 Before we have a working socket connection, we'll need to add a new message to our update section.
 Still following along with the elm-phoenix-socket README